canonical/real-time-ubuntu-docs/CONTRIBUTING.md

 http://creativecommons.org/licenses/by-sa/3.0/ or send a letter to Creative Commons, 171 Second Street, Suite 300, San Francisco, California, 94105, USA.

-All contributors must sign the [Canonical contributor licence agreement], which grants Canonical permission to use the contributions.
+All contributors must sign the [Canonical contributor license agreement], which grants Canonical permission to use the contributions.
 The author of a change remains the copyright owner of their code (no copyright assignment occurs).